 The UK government recently published a report announcing a wide range of far-reaching changes to the UK competition and consumer protection regulatory regimes, following a consultation last year.
 The key reforms are examined on our Competition Notes blog, here.
 Below, we highlight a less prominent aspect of the report, regarding the role of ADR services … Read more

-Over the past year, both the civil judiciary and the Ministry of Justice have made clear their shared policy aim of bringing about a paradigm shift in the civil justice system, to one in which the potential for ADR is embedded into court procedure and culture at all stages of the process (see, for example, … Read more
+Over the past year, both the civil judiciary and the Ministry of Justice have made clear their shared policy aim of bringing about a paradigm shift in the civil justice system, to one in which ADR is embedded into court procedure and culture at all stages of the process (see, for example, here and here). … Read more

 The Ministry of Justice has published a Report summarising the responses it received to a Call for Evidence it issued in August last year.
 Although entitled a Call for Evidence on Dispute Resolution in England and Wales, the document was in fact focused on methods of resolving disputes apart from litigation – including mediation, conciliation, … Read more